SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/GEAR/sinks/theory.rst

    The :math:`p` subscript is to recall that we are using physical quantities to compute energies.

+   Here, the potential is retrieved from the gravity solver.

 Some comments about the criteria: